 The initial (and annual) capacity assessment is to be made available to Aurizon Network and the QCA on an unredacted basis, and a redacted version that excises confidential information will be published (cl.
 7A.4.1(g)-(i)).
-The Independent Expert's capacity assessment is final and binding, unless there is fraud or manifest error (cl.
+The Independent Expert's capacity assessment is final and binding, unless there is fraud or manifest error or if it has not otherwise complied with the requirements it must meet (e.g. be independent and impartial) (cl.
 7A.4.4).